 Materials

 The material used to make the framework is the first step to finding a US-made bed.
 For a product to be genuinely “made in the USA,” even the materials should be sourced domestically.
-So, researching the raw material and knowing whether or not these materials can be sourced in the USA is a huge step to finding beds made in the USA.
+So, researching the raw materials and knowing whether or not these materials can be sourced in the USA is a huge step to finding beds made in the USA.

 The two most common materials used for beds are wood and metal.